mandarathavale/Javascript-project/README.md

-# College_Website
-project to create demo college website with react and node.
+Boilerplate javascript code for react and node.